H-M-Master/Developing_an_application_in_3hours/README.md

 # Wellness Tracker App

 ## Overview
 A simple Android app to record daily steps, mood, and notes, then review weekly progress.
 Data is stored locally with Room and SharedPreferences.
-Built for the EE5415 programming test context.

 ## Key Features
 - Main screen to input steps, mood (Energic, Normal, Tired), optional remark, and date (defaults to today).